nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

 Could ask anybody that's leaving to try and keep it quiet boss Q&A is going on.

-1. Q: So one of the biggest security leaks for the OpenSSL for instance is actually their documentation and all the stuff, people generally say like: I'd rather be coding?
+**1. Question:** So one of the biggest security leaks for the OpenSSL for instance
+    is actually their documentation and all the stuff, people generally say like: I'd rather be coding?

     **Answer:**

     Yes.
 Yeah I mean OpenSSL is a catastrophy in my eyes.
     And should be thrown out and started from scratch, written in a readable style and documented.

-2. Q: Yeah, I found your last remark very interesting referring to politics and especially in FOSDEM.
+**2. Question:** Yeah, I found your last remark very interesting referring
+    to politics and especially in FOSDEM.
 Well we had this a little encounter where it was about politics and FOSDEM and then the reaction was like "no no no politics it's FOSDEM it's only about